-245 West 129th Street, New York, NY.
-The school was built in 2013, includes five floors and a basement, and is visible from neighboring businesses, homes, and roadways, and the immediate surroundings are mostly residential apartments.
-The school's main entrance is on the corner of Adams Clayton Powell Jr. Blvd and 129th, and each of these streets have heavy traffic.
-Public transportation is embedded into the neighborhood, with public bus stops on the corner and subway access to the A, B, C, and D trains on 127th Street.
-While crime does occur in the neighborhood, a crime against the school or school property is rare, but our students have been victims of crimes committed in the vicinity of the school grounds (robbery, gangs).
+HCZ Promise Academy I Charter School is located at 245 West 129th Street, New York, NY.
+The school was built in 2013 and includes five floors and a basement.
+The school is visible from neighboring businesses, homes, and roadways, and the immediate surroundings are mostly residential apartments.
+The main entrance to the school is on the corner of Adams Clayton Powell Jr. Blvd. and 129th and each of these streets has heavy traffic.
+Public transportation is embedded into the neighborhood, with public bus stops on the corner, and subway access to the A, B, C, and D trains on 127th Street.
+While crime does occur in the neighborhood, crime against the school or school property is rare, but our students have been victims of crimes committed in the vicinity of the school grounds (robbery, gangs).

-Harlem Children's Zone Promise Academy II Charter School is located across two buildings typically.
-The school's first four floors are occupied by the school and include classrooms, one cafeteria, one gymnasium, and several offices.
-The 5th and 6th floor encompass office space for employees and executives of Harlem Children's Zone.
-The school is visible from neighboring businesses, homes, and roadways, and the immediate surroundings are mostly commercial businesses.
+HCZ Promise Academy II Charter School is located across two buildings.
+Grades K-5 are located at the Sendero Verde site, 70 East 112th Street, New York, NY, which was built in 2022 and includes two floors and a basement.
+The main entrance to the school is in the middle of the block on 112th Street between Park and Madison Avenues.
+Grades 6-12 are located at 35 East 125th Street, New York, NY, which was built in 2005 and includes six floors and a basement.
+The first four floors of the building are occupied by the school and include classrooms, one cafeteria, one gymnasium, and several offices.
+The 5th and 6th floors encompass office space for employees and executives of Harlem Children's Zone.
+The schools are visible from neighboring businesses, homes, and roadways, and the immediate surroundings are mostly commercial businesses.
 Businesses in the area include several fast-food restaurants that could attract students away from campus.
-The school's main entrance is on the corner of Madison and 125th street, and each of these streets has heavy traffic.
+The main entrance to the school is on the corner of Madison and 125th Street and each of these streets has heavy traffic.
 The Metro-North train is two blocks from the school.
 Public transportation is embedded into the neighborhood, with public bus stops on the corner, and subway access to the 2/3 and 4/5/6 trains a block away on Lexington Avenue.
-While crime does occur in the neighborhood, a crime against the school or school property is extremely rare.
+While crime does occur in the neighborhood, crime against the school or school property is extremely rare.
 In fact, tagging - seen throughout Harlem - is non-existent on school property.
 125th Street is over an earthquake fault, which includes our school building.